Kriya Yoga of Sri Sri Shyama Charan Lahiri Mahasaya

 About my involvement in Kriya Yoga

-I started doing Sungazing in 2009.
-Soon after I read Yoganandaji’s “Autobiography of a yogi” and upon seeing the photo of Lahiri Baba I instantly felt affection, joy and unexplainable happiness.
+I started doing a sadhan in 2009.
+Soon after, I read Yoganandaji’s “Autobiography of a yogi” and upon seeing the photo of Lahiri Baba I instantly felt affection, joy, and unexplainable happiness.
 That’s how I learned about Lahiri Baba and Kriya.
-I did sungazing till 2014, had some amazing, transformative experiences and, at that point, I felt there’s nothing more I can get out of it.
+I did that first sadhan till 2014, had some amazing experiences, and at that point I knew there was nothing more I could get out of it.

 I started to think, what other sadhana could I do?
-Instantaneously kriya yoga came to my mind and thanks to Ennio Nimis and his work I came up with a simple routine, doing first kriya.
+Instantaneously kriya yoga came to my mind and thanks to some instructions I found online I came up with a simple routine, doing first kriya.
 That was in April of 2014.
-I knew Lahiri Baba was very particular about taking diksha ie. formal initiation so I promised to him I’ll go to India as soon as possible.
+I knew Lahiri Baba was very particular about taking diksha ie. formal initiation so I promised him I’ll go to India as soon as possible.
 Back then I was living in Malaysia so a trip to India wasn’t much of a problem.
-After some research I got in touch with late Ashok Chatterjee, a disciple of Satyacharan Lahiri, and went to Hyderabad to get diksha.
-Later on I found it was next to impossible to reach him for guidance and I had to be in contact with some other senior kriyabans (a big thank you to Sri Madabusi Subramaniam, a disciple of Satyacharan Lahiri, Sri Ramdas Prabhuji, a gurubhai of Sri Sudhin Ray and Ennio Nimis).
-Thanks to Sri Prabhuji, I learned about Sri Sudhin Ray, who is an anacharya in the sampradaya of Sri Panchanan Bhattacharya, the chief disciple of Lahiri Baba.
+After some research, I got in touch with the late Ashok Chatterjee, a disciple of Satyacharan Lahiri, and went to Hyderabad to get diksha.
+Later on, I found it was next to impossible to reach him for guidance and I had to be in contact with other senior kriyabans from various paramparas, to get advice on Kriya.
+Thanks to Sri Prabhuji, (a Gurubhai of Sri Sudhin Ray) I learned about Sri Sudhin Ray, who is an acharya in the sampradaya of Sri Panchanan Bhattacharya, the chief disciple of Lahiri Baba.

-I met him in Uttarpara in 2016, when he gave diksha as it was done by Lahiri Baba(one on one using the particular, traditional method, rather than just touching chakras as Sri Chatterji did) and checked my performance of kriyas.
+I met him in Uttarpara in 2016, when he gave diksha as it was done by Lahiri Baba(one on one using the particular, traditional method) and checked my performance of kriyas.
 After spending lovely time with him and his family I flew back to Kuala Lumpur.

 Contact